aniterstepanyan/CoffeeMaker/README.md

 3.2 A program that prints the coffee machine's state, processes one query from the user, and also prints the coffee machine's state after that.
 Program offers to buy one cup of coffee or to fill the ingredients or to take money.
 At the same time, the program calculate how many ingredients it has left.
 And also display the number of ingredients before and after purchase.

 3.3 A program that works endlessly to make coffee for all interested persons until the shutdown signal is given.

+3.4 Same CoffeeLoop just this one let you communicate with the coffee machine through a single method.